Consider These 3 Things After An Injury At A Construction Site

 - Pain and suffering.

-No. 2: Workers’ Compensation Versus Third-Party Liability Claims: A construction worker’s injuries are normally compensable through a workers’ compensation claim.
+- Workers’ Compensation Versus Third-Party Liability Claims: A construction worker’s injuries are normally compensable through a workers’ compensation claim.
 An injured worker or any surviving family members may need a lawyer’s help to overcome delays, denials or a premature insistence by the insurer that an employee is ready to return to work.
 In addition, an investigation may demonstrate that a third party (not the employer) was partially or fully responsible for an injury.
 Subcontractors, equipment manufacturers, delivery services and property owners are examples of third parties who may be compelled to compensate an injured worker through a third-party liability claim, like any personal injury claim.
 A contractor or visitor to a construction site may also bring a claim against any responsible party other than their own employer.

-No. 3: Dangerous Or Defective Equipment: Power tools, ladders, guard rails and other equipment and machines commonly used at construction sites may be to blame for an injury.
+- Dangerous Or Defective Equipment: Power tools, ladders, guard rails and other equipment and machines commonly used at construction sites may be to blame for an injury.
 Wrongdoers may include manufacturers, installers, inspectors and repair service providers.
 Like other third-party liability claims, a product liability claim will be separate from and in addition to a workers’ compensation claim.

-For Legal Advice About Maximum Compensation Recovery
+Contact Us For Legal Advice About Maximum Compensation Recovery

-At Harper & Peterson, P.L.L.C., our primary focus is on holding wrongdoers responsible for injuries to our clients.
+At Harper & Peterson, P.L.L.C., our primary focus is holding wrongdoers responsible for injuries to our clients.
 We also work to protect our clients’ rights to receive full workers’ compensation benefits.
-Our attorneys are available to explore all avenues that may help injured people and their families recover physically and financially after suffering in accidents at building sites and road construction sites.
+Our attorneys are available to explore all avenues that may help injured people and their families recover physically and financially after suffering accidents at building sites and road construction sites.

 To schedule a no-obligation case review after a construction site injury or fatality, call 651-738-8539 or email us through this website.